We conduct research in experimental nuclear and hadronic physics. Our core research program centers on five areas:

 - nucleon spin-structure, polarized target development at William & Mary,

-- studies of strange quark form-factors in the nucleon via parity violation,
+- studies of nucleon structure and neutron distributions in nuclei via parity violation,

 - precision searches for physics beyond the Standard Model via the electromagnetic and the weak interactions,